Haredi Judaism: Elsewhere

 About 25,000 Haredim live in the Jewish community of France, mostly people of Sephardic, Maghrebi Jewish descent.
-Important communities are located in Paris (19th arrondissement), Strasbourg, and Lyon.
+Important communities are located in Paris (19th arrondissement).

 Other important communities, mostly of Ashkenazi Jews, are the Antwerp community in Belgium, as well as in the Swiss communities of Zürich and Basel, and in the Dutch community in Amsterdam.
 There is also a Haredi community in Vienna, in the Jewish community of Austria.
 Other countries with significant Haredi populations include: Canada, with a total number of 30,000 Haredim, with large Haredi centres in Montreal and Toronto; South Africa, primarily in Johannesburg; and an estimated 7,500 Haredim in Australia, centred in Melbourne.
 Haredi communities also exist in Argentina, especially in Buenos Aires, and in Brazil, primarily in São Paulo.
 A Haredi city is under construction (2021) in Mexico near Ixtapan de la Sal.
 Decades after The Holocaust, Haredim are growing again in Budapest, opening several new synagogues and two mikvehs in the city over the past couple of years.